The pVACview user interface has four sections:

 Selected Transcript Set Peptide information

-All good binding peptides (for at least 1 HLA allele) in the selected transcript set
+All well-binding peptides (for at least 1 HLA allele) in the selected transcript set.
+The best peptide is highlighted in green.

 MHC binding prediction scores for each MT and WT peptide pair